amollenkopf/dcos-iot-demo/setup/install/aws.md

-# Create DC/OS Cluster Azure
+# Create DC/OS Cluster AWS

 ## Create a Key Pair
 Before doing the install you'll need to create a Key Pair and Download the private key.